oncojs/oncogrid/API.md

   * `histogramBorderPadding` - `object` - Object holding the settings for the space between border and histogram: `Default: { bottom: 5, left: 10 }`
   * `scaleToFit` - `bool` - If true, the grid will scale to fit parent container: `Default: true`
   * `leftTextWidth` - `number` - The width to set for the text on the left of the grid(should be set to the max text length): `Default: 80`
+  * `expandableGroups` - `array` - An array of strings to identify which groups can have tracks added and removed from them.
+  * `addTrackFunc` - `function` - For groups in the `expandableGroups` array, this function will be called when adding tracks.
+It is passed the array of collapsed tracks and a callback. tracks passed to the callback will be added.

 ### Track Definitions